 Your right to access or delete the data we hold about you

 You have the right to know what data we hold about you.
 You also have the right to ask us to delete the data we hold about you.
-To ask us to tell you what data we hold about you, or to delete the data we hold about you, please contact Laura Simpson by email firstname.lastname@example.org or via the form on our Contact page.
+To ask us to tell you what data we hold about you, or to delete the data we hold about you, please contact Joanne McMahon by email firstname.lastname@example.org via the form on our Contact page.

 User tracking and web cookies policy statement

-We use Google Analytics to gather anonymous data about visitors to this site.
-We use this data to help us see how well the site is working and to indicate areas where the site can be improved.
-Google Analytics works by setting web cookies within your web browser, which helps it track your movement though our site, for example which pages you visit, which links you click and how long you appear to spend on each page.
-None of this data contains anything specifically about you or traceable to you as an individual.
-You can learn about web cookies in general.
+We use Google Analytics to gather anonymous data about visitors to this website.
+We use this data to analyse how the website is working and to indicate areas where the website can be improved.
+Google Analytics works by setting web cookies within your web browser, which helps it track your movement though our site.
+For example, which pages you visit, any links you click and how long you spend on each page.
+None of this data contains is traceable to you as an individual.
+Here is more information about web cookies in general.
 You have the right to block the setting of cookies by this site.

-You may also be interested in being able to monitor or block tracking technologies everywhere you visit online.
+You may also be interested in being able to monitor or block tracking technologies online.
 One way to do this is to install a recommended add-on for your browser such as Ghostery.